Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ![ContDelDep9.png](assets/ContDelDep17.PNG)

-In this case infrastructure code is stored in the GIT repository - ARM templates together with parameters json files:
+In this case infrastructure code is stored in the GIT repository - ARM templates together with parameters JSON files:

 ![ContDelDep10.png](assets/ContDelDep10.PNG)

-Once deployment is completed I can see all the components in the Azure portal:
+Once the deployment is completed I can see all the components in the Azure portal:

 ![ContDelDep10.png](assets/rg2.PNG)

-If you would like to stick to the naming conventions for Azure I really encourage you to check [Ready: Recommended naming and tagging conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).
+If you would like to stick to the naming conventions for Azure I encourage you to check [Ready: Recommended naming and tagging conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).

 # Solution monitoring

-Solution monitoring is very important part of the DevOps loop.
+Solution monitoring is a very important part of the DevOps loop.

-In the Azure DevOps I have also setup dashboard to monitor build and release pipelines status:
+In the Azure DevOps I have also set up dashboard to monitor build and release pipelines status:
 ![Dashboards1.png](assets/Dashboards1.PNG)

-In this case I used [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) service which is integrated with my solution:
+In this case, I used [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) service which is integrated with my solution:

 ![Dashboards2.png](assets/Dashboards2.PNG)

 # Summary

-In this article I wanted to present different aspects of Clean Architecture together with DevSevOps.
+In this article, I wanted to present different aspects of Clean Architecture together with DevSevOps.
 I hope you found it interesting and valuable.
 In case of any questions please contact me on Twitter or LinkedIn.
-Of course any comments more than welcome because this is not one, the best approach in the world.
-This is to inspire people how different Dev and Ops and Security parts are connected together.
+Of course, any comments more than welcome because this is not one, the best approach in the world.
+This is to inspire people how different Dev and Ops and Security parts are connected.